 - Remove people on social media that trigger comparison: Are there certain people you follow online whose content always makes you feel bad about yourself?
 If so, unfollow them for now, even if you like them.
 You can always follow them in the future when you think from a more positive place.

-- Make a list of your accomplishments: We tend to recalibrate and see ourselves as being at the beginning of our journey, even when we’re not.
+- Make a list of your accomplishments: We tend to recalibrate and see ourselves as being at the beginning of our journey, even when we are not.
 Take some time to sit and reflect on all your accomplishments thus far to remind yourself how far you’ve come, even if you’re not yet where you want to be.

-Take Your Joy Back
+Live Beyond Comparison and Take Your Joy Back

 You’ll never be able to stop comparing yourself to others entirely – it’s only natural to see what others have and think, “I want that too.”
 But try to notice when you’re thinking negative thoughts about yourself instead of excitement for the future.
-When you’re feeling negative, remember the quote, “comparison is the thief of joy,” do one of the exercises in the section above, and do something you enjoy.
-You’ll soon feel in a better headspace.
+When you’re feeling negative, remember the quote, “comparison is the thief of joy,” practice one of the exercises in the section above, and do something you enjoy.
+You’ll soon be in a better headspace.